NotAKidoS/NAK_CVR_Mods/IKFixes/README.md

 # IKFixes
-A few small fixes to IK.
+Adds a few small fixes and configuration options to IK.

 **FBT Fixes** -
 * Knee tracking.